About us

 Girls

-total number of beneficiaries in Romania (children, parents, professionals) in 2021
+total number of beneficiaries in Romania in 2024

 Priorities

-In Romania, the Tdh Foundation is active in three areas of intervention:
+In Romania, the Tdh Foundation is active in two main areas of intervention:

 • Supporting children affected by migration.
 Migration negatively affects children’s life in many ways: from parents who leave the country to children who migrate by themselves or with their family.
 In this field, our priorities are preventing children’s and youth’s unsafe migration, and making sure that children already affected by migration have access to their fundamental rights.